holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

    that has the minimum code required, as you will want to get to that `return` step ASAP (this and writing a minimum code that passes the tests and does nothing more).
  - **learn how to use your tool before you start using it** - discover how APIs of given modules / classes you will use look like.
-Not knowing this also slows you down as you tend to try out things rather than using them.
+Not knowing this also slows you down and make you lean towards writing code, and not test, first.<br>
    OK, to be fair.
-If you really would like to try, do it, write a code, make sure it works, but then delete it and start by writing tests.
+If you really would like to try it out, do it, write a code, make sure it works, but then delete it and start by writing tests.
 You might end up with less code (most of the time), because it will only do whatever your tests will require it to do.
+And you will practice TF programming.

 I believe that having done this first step will encourage you to do TF (TDD) more often, without the fear of falling into *I don't know what my code will look like so I need to write it first* trap.
+And don't worry if it will take a long time to do it on daily basis.
+It took my 'only' 6 months :)